How to Get a Photographic & Optical Goods Wholesale Trading License in Dubai

 Projectors and related audio-visual equipment

-This licence does not cover retail sales directly to end consumers, nor does it extend to manufacturing or assembly activities.
-Businesses wishing to operate in those areas would require separate or additional licences.
+This license does not cover retail sales directly to end consumers, nor does it extend to manufacturing or assembly activities.
+Businesses wishing to operate in those areas would require separate or additional licenses.

-This licence is well suited to a range of business profiles, including:
+This license is well suited to a range of business profiles, including:

 International wholesalers seeking a regional distribution base in the Middle East